-pizza illustration betty acosta
+The Perfect Slice of Pizza pizza illustration betty acosta

-Though there are hundreds of places to choose from, one can rest assured that New York pizza runs the gamut from the horrendous [mangy mozzarella, with lost-at-sea-sauce] to the sublime [crisp and light, crust, balanced seasonings].
+Though there are hundreds of places to choose from, one can rest assured that New York pizza runs the gamut from the horrendous (mangy mozzarella, with lost-at-sea-sauce) to the sublime (crisp and light, crust, balanced seasonings).

-Pizza, originally an Italian dish, reaches into every ethnic nook and cranny of Gotham, and for some has become as indispensable as Monday Night Football or Ryan’s Hope in the afternoon.
+Pizza, originally an Italian dish, reaches into every ethnic nook and cranny of Gotham, and, for some has become as indispensable as Monday Night Football or Ryan’s Hope in the afternoon.

 Before World War II, pizza eating was generally limited to southern Italy and it was brought to America by the Italian immigrants who settled in the nation’s urban areas.
 However, the GI’s and the post-war tourist boom brought the pizza to these shores in a big way.

-Primarily, quality ingredients are important, and although pizza’s basic ingredients are simple enough [yeast dough, covered with tomatoes and mozzarella cheese], some slices don’t even meet these minimum standards, never mind appeal to the picky connoisseur.
-Cheese that you can chew and swallow is only reasonable.
-A crust that’s not too thin or thick, along with a fragrant tasty sauce, in my opinion, is not too much to ask for.
-Lukewarm pizza unfortunately, is a recurring phenomenon at lousy storefront establishments around town.
 It is advisable to watch the person behind the counter closely and keep an eye on what they’re doing with your slice.
-Your pizza, if pre-baked, should be put back into the oven long enough to help the crust firm up and prevent it from wilting all over the place.
-Garnish on your pizza is up to you, but the quality of toppings vary from parlor to parlor.
+Your pizza, if pre-baked, should be put back into the oven long enough to help the crust firm up.
+That prevents it from wilting all over the place.
+Garnish on your pizza is up to you — the quality of toppings vary from pizza parlor to pizza parlor.

 With these lessons behind us, let’s go out for some pizza.
 I’ve taken the time to single out some worthwhile places, and I’m sure I may have missed some.
 After all, there’s only so much of the stuff you can eat.
 But here are the